Point-normal triangle

-The curved point-normal triangle, in short PN triangle, is an interpolation algorithm to retrieve a cubic Bézier triangle from the vertex coordinates of a regular flat triangle and normal vectors.
-The PN triangle retains the vertices of the flat triangle as well as the corresponding normals.
+The curved point-normal triangle, in short PN triangle, is an interpolation algorithm to retrieve a cubic Bézier triangle from the vertex coordinates of a triangle (under the usual polygon definition of a triangle) and normal vectors.
+The PN triangle retains the vertices of the original triangle as well as the corresponding normals.
 For computer graphics applications, additionally a linear or quadratic interpolant of the normals is created to represent an incorrect but plausible normal when rendering and so giving the impression of smooth transitions between adjacent PN triangles.
 The usage of the PN triangle enables the visualization of triangle based surfaces in a smoother shape at low cost in terms of rendering complexity and time.